nigelawj/MMALNet-RandAug/README.md

 		- Set to `True` if RandAug (Random Augmentation) is to be used for training, else set to `False`
 		- Does not affect testing as RandAug is not used in testing phase.
 	- `num_folds`
-		- Set the number of folds for stratified K-folds cross validation
+		- Set the number of folds for Stratified K-Folds cross validation
 	- `start_from_fold`
 		- Change this to the fold you wish to begin from; to be used when resuming training.
 		- NOTE: that this value may cause unexpected behaviour if improperly set; e.g. if you wish to resume training from fold 2 (i.e. stopped training at fold 2), then set `start_from_fold=2`
 	- `patience`
-		- Training stops if specified number of epochs elapsed without an improvement in specified metric
+		- Training stops if more than the specified number of epochs elapsed without an improvement in specified metric
 		- Specified metric for our purposes on CompCars dataset is the local_accuracy metric
 	- `patience_counter`
 		- This should be initialised to 0